AdminTurnedDevOps/ABox/README.md

 # ABox

 Terminal-native coding-agent harness.
-The agent — prompts, model calls, and tools — runs inside a libkrun microVM.
+The agent, prompts, model calls, and tools runs inside a libkrun microVM.
 The host is the TUI and VMM.

 <p align="center">
   <img src="img/aboxlogo.jpg" alt="ABox" width="520">